 As an engineer, he has been involved in a number of projects, including designing and building robots at the ARAS robotic group, and collaborating in an interdisciplinary research group to investigate the dynamic behaviour of the human heart for fault diagnosis.

 Sadjad has also worked as a secondary school teacher and contributed to other education-related projects.
 He has been involved in developing Curriculum for four philosophy courses at the College level with the ACT’s Board of Senior Secondary Studies.
 He has also been a graduate member of the Australian Institute for Teaching and School Leadership (AITSL) Advisory Group to the national consortium to develop a nationally consistent Teacher Performance Assessment Framework.

-Sadjad has been involved in other advisory roles and professional collaborations as well.
+Sadjad has been involved in other advisory roles and professional collaborations.
 Most noticeably, he has been collaborating with the Australian Institute of Sport and Netball Australia since 2013.
 This ongoing collaboration has resulted in athletic excellence as well as in academic papers and seminars.
 At the centre of this work lie questions of performance evaluation, player selection, and understanding the structure of team performance.